Districts of Murcia: Corvera

 It is located in the south of Murcia and covers 44.857 km2.
 It shares borders with El Palmar, Baños y Mendigo, Valladolises, Fuente Álamo de Murcia municipality, Carrascoy and Sangonera La Verde.

 Los Dolores

 This district is placed in the northern half of the municipality.
 It adjoins Puente Tocinos, Beniaján, San José de la Vega, Garres y Lages, San Benito - Barrio del Progreso and the main city.

 Era Alta

 This district occurs in the northwestern quarter of the municipality.
 Its area consists of 2.25 km2.
 It adjoins Nonduermas, the main city, Aljucer, El Palmar and San Ginés.

 El Esparragal

 It is located in the north end and is the most northern part of Murcia and has a surface of 31.728 km2.
 The district is adjacent to Cobatillas, Santa Cruz, Llano de Brujas, Casillas, Monteagudo and Cabezo de Torres.

 Garres y Lages

-This district adjoins Los Dolores, San José de la Vega, Beniaján, Algezares, San Benito - Patiño and San Benito - Barrio del Progreso.
+Garres y Lages adjoins Los Dolores, San José de la Vega, Beniaján, Algezares, San Benito - Patiño and San Benito - Barrio del Progreso.